Get

 When should I take my dog to the vet for their cracked paws?

 Don’t let your pup’s paw problems go untreated.
-At-home care isn’t always the best solution, so it’s best to get your veterinary team involved.
+At-home care isn’t always the best solution, so it’s best to get a veterinary team involved.
 Bring your pet in for an evaluation if you notice them licking or chewing the area, changes in their paw pad appearance, or if they’re not using one or more of their paws.
 Cracked paws can cause your pet a lot of pain and may even lead to lameness and infection if left without proper treatment for too long.
-In some cases, cracked paws can be a sign of an underlying health issue, so your vet may need to run some tests to determine whether this is the case for your dog.
+In some cases, cracked paws can be a sign of an underlying health issue, so the vet may need to run some tests to determine whether this is the case for your dog.

 Can I use coconut oil on my dog’s paw pads?

 If you look at the ingredients in dog paw balm, coconut oil is often a top ingredient.
 This oil can help soothe chapped paw pads.
-If your vet gives you the green light to use it, keep a close eye on your pet after application to ensure they’re not licking it off.
+If the vet gives you the green light to use it, keep a close eye on your pet after application to ensure they’re not licking it off.
 While coconut oil can be ingested, it can cause gastrointestinal issues or even pancreatitis if your pet eats too much of it.

 two bottles of coconut oil